guanchenwu1015/guanchenwu1015.github.io/_pages/about.md

   - /about.html
 ---
 # **About Me**
-Hi, I'm Guanchen Wu!
+Hi, I'm Guanchen Wu.
 I am a Ph.D. student in Computer Science at [Emory University](https://www.emory.edu/home/index.html), where I am fortunate to be advised by Prof. [Carl Yang](https://www.cs.emory.edu/~jyang71/).
 I earned my M.S. degree in Computer Science from [Emory University](https://www.emory.edu/home/index.html) in May 2025 and received B.S. degree in Computer Science from the [University of California, Irvine](https://uci.edu/) in March 2023.

 My research interests span AI4Health, large language models (LLMs), and graph data mining.
 Recently, I've begun exploring LLM agents and multimodal models for healthcare.